therealdannzor/abrahm/README.md

 ### Goal (Implementation features)
 * Value ("cryptocurrency") transfer from one entity to another
 * Prevent a limited set of attack vectors such double spend and masquerading through cryptography
-* Mining mechanism based on a BFT protocol for relatively high throughput
+* Mining mechanism based on a BFT algorithm for relatively high throughput
 * Messaging protocol to encapsulate all the stages and states in the blockchain lifecycle
 * Concurrent, multithreaded, and asynchronous

 ### Non-Goals (Omit) and Limitations
-* Smart contract functionality or any other functionality apart from send / receive of value
+* No smart contract functionality or any other functionality apart from send / receive of value
-* Additional networking protocols to upgrade and optimize message passing further
+* No additional networking protocols to upgrade and optimize message passing further
-* Internetworking support; only supports LAN
+* No internetworking support; only supports LAN
-* Unbounded amount of peers and scalability; fixed set of validator peers
+* No unbounded amount of peers and scalability; fixed set of validator peers
-* Post-startup synchronization; all peers must boot around the same time
+* No post-startup synchronization; all peers must boot around the same time
-* Cross-platform compatibility; only supports macOS
+* No cross-platform compatibility; only supports macOS

 ### Architecture
 The ambition is to demonstrate the most fundamental components of a working blockchain, albeit with rudimentary functionality.
 The focus is to deliver a complete and working baseline rather than the most clever, novel, and performant one.
 The different architectural components are: